 - not enough of us are using like we should be.

-Google Alerts knows exactly what’s being said about your industry, your company, and your competitors.
+Google knows exactly what’s being said about your industry, your company, and your competitors.
 So pay attention!
 Set up Google Alerts to keep track of your company, your name, your industry and your competitors.

 I already set up my Google Alerts, I’m done.